 Also, many spices are often used, and a lot of these spices, including garlic and onion, are toxic to dogs.
 Beef jerky is quite salty as well, and a dog’s sodium intake should be no more than 10mg daily.
 Beef jerky is so high in sodium that it can cause your dog to become very ill leading to diarrhea, vomiting, convulsions, seizures, and in some cases, death.

 Dogs that are given a lot of beef jerky tend to suffer from a variety of stomach ailments including some like pancreatitis that can be very serious and require surgery.
 Even though your dog may love its taste and chewy texture, beef jerky should not be given as a treat unless it is specifically made for dogs and is low in sodium.

-Just because most of the commercial beef jerky you buy is not good for dogs, it doesn’t mean that they can’t enjoy their own version of this tasty treat.
-There are special jerky treats you can buy for dogs or easily make at home in your own oven or food dehydrator if you want to be absolutely sure that there are no additives in it.
+Just because most of the commercial beef jerky you buy is bad for dogs doesn’t mean that your puppies can’t enjoy their own version of this tasty treat.
+There are special beef jerky treats you can buy for dogs or easily make at home in your own oven or food dehydrator if you want to be absolutely sure that there are no additives in it.

 - 1 pound lean beef

 - Preheat oven to 150° F if you do not have a food dehydrator